Why in the world would a family in New York City fly north to Quebec City for spring break?

 Le Lapin Sauté in Vieux Quartiers

-We found a great lunch deal at Le Lapin Saute a Lower-Town restaurant with a cozy French country cottage ambience, and a set lunch menu.
+We found a great lunch deal at Le Lapin Sauté, a Lower Old Town restaurant with a cozy French country cottage ambiance, and a set lunch menu.

 Les Halles du Petit Quartier:

-Les Halles Cartier is is a small but very nice food market on Avenue Cartier, near the Plains of Abraham.
-Local and homemade charcuterie, cheese, coffee, bread, pastries and prepared food.
+Les Halles Cartier is a very nice food market on Avenue Cartier, near the Plains of Abraham.
+Vendors sell local and homemade charcuterie, cheese, coffee, bread, pastries and prepared food.

 It’s a great place for breakfast or to stock up for a picnic on the Plains of Abraham, which we did despite the gray March weather.